Left My Heart in Tokyo

-"Left My Heart in Tokyo" is a song by British girl group Mini Viva, co-written by Norwegian singer Annie and French remixer Fred Falke and produced by Brian Higgins and his production team Xenomania.
-The song was released as Mini Viva's debut single in September 2009.
-NME called the song "the catchiest single of 2009."
+"Left My Heart in Tokyo" is a song by English pop duo Mini Viva, co-written by Norwegian singer Annie and French remixer Fred Falke and produced by Brian Higgins and his production team Xenomania.
+The song was released as Mini Viva's debut single on 6 September 2009.
+NME called the song "the catchiest single of 2009".
 The single was originally released as a 10-inch vinyl single in December 2008 on World's Finest Records, featuring two mixes by Fred Falke.

 Critical reception

-Nick Levine of Digital Spy gave the song 4/5, stating: "...Make no mistake, their debut single sounds like a chart invader.
+Nick Levine of Digital Spy gave the song four out of five stars, stating, "Make no mistake, their debut single sounds like a chart invader.
 With its swooning chorus, inventive, disco-tinged production and lyrics that sound great even when they don't quite make sense, 'Left My Heart in Tokyo' is vintage Xenomania."
-Fraser McAlpine of BBC's "Chart Blog" also rated the song 4/5: "What sets this apart from other generic acts of dance-pop [...] is the infectious energy that singers Frankee and Britt bring to it: whether it's snarling out the verses, purring the bridge, or vamping the chorus, I can't help thinking that recording this single sounds like it was a lot of fun, and it's the sort of fun that they're generously passing on to all of our ears."
+Fraser McAlpine of BBC's "Chart Blog" also rated the song four out of five stars and wrote, "What sets this apart from other generic acts of dance-pop [...] is the infectious energy that singers Frankee and Britt bring to it: whether it's snarling out the verses, purring the bridge, or vamping the chorus, I can't help thinking that recording this single sounds like it was a lot of fun, and it's the sort of fun that they're generously passing on to all of our ears."
 The song was placed on BBC Radio 1's A-list.